AshharShah/Parser-With-GUI/README.md

 - An exit command
 - A line followed by an exit command
 - User input stored in a variable followed by an expression
+- Print statements takes an expression and displays the result

 Expression:
 - A term